Managing bowel late effects

 • Insoluble fibre helps with managing constipation.
 It can also help with other bowel problems.
 You can get insoluble fibre from wholegrain bread and cereals, vegetables and fruit skins.
 It is also in bran and seeds.

 • Soluble fibre helps bulk up and slow down bowel movements, so it may help improve diarrhoea or soft stools.
-You can get soluble fibre from oats and bananas, and from apples and pears with their skins removed.
+You can get soluble fibre from oats and bananas and from apples and pears with their skins removed.
 It is important to remove the skins, because they contain insoluble fibre.

 If you are adding fibre to your diet, do it slowly.
 This gives your body time to adjust.
 Start with small amounts and slowly increase the amount when you are ready.
 Fibre absorbs fluid, so make sure you also drink more water.
-This helps the stool stay soft and move through the bowel easily.
+This helps stools stay soft and move through the bowel easily.

 Soluble fibre supplements